 Create the illusion of space by using a pretty stencil on the wall above.
-This will draw the eye up while highlighting the tub!
+You’ll instantly notice it and it’ll highlighting the tub!

 If all else fails, then keep it simple!
 Use soft, natural shades and a single accent colour.
 Match this calming backdrop with furniture and accessories that have clean lines and subtle accents.

 Also, keep your bathroom as clutter-free as possible to create a feeling of space.
-Our top bathroom designs for small spaces is to continually tweak and style accessories for the season.
+Our top small bathroom ideas are to continually tweak and style accessories for the season.